 The psoas is a hip flexor (and a lumbar stabilizer).
 One way to stretch the psoas is with a Reclining Psoas Stretch.
 Part of what makes this stretch interesting is that it is based on the understanding that the psoas connects to the 12th set of ribs.
-You can also stretch the psoas with a Standing Psoas Stretch.
+You can also stretch the psoas with a Standing Psoas Stretch as well as these Standing psoas stretch variations.
 Other stretches include some Active Psoas Stretches.

 One method for stretching the psoas includes learning to add "inner tension" to the lumbar spine.
 This is covered in psoas stretches.
 Another technique is to keep the abs engaged, in particular the obliques.
 This is covered in psoas stretches-1.